 Prerequisites

-folder in one of your PS Module Path folders ($env:PSModulePath -split ';'
+New-TalosVMfolder in one of your PS Module Path folders ($env:PSModulePath -split ';') and save the New-TalosVM.psm1 there. -

 Plan Overview